andrewauclair/ModernDocking/Writerside/topics/Dockable-Interface.md

 These two methods do not provide default implementations in the interface and must be implemented by the application.

 <procedure title="getPersistentID" id="getPersistentID">
-<p>`getPersistentID` provides a unique ID that the framework can use to refer to the dockable.
-This is the main piece of information that the application
-and the framework share in order to refer to specific dockables.</p>
+<p><code>getPersistentID</code> provides a unique ID that the framework can use to refer to the dockable.
+This is the main piece of information that the application and the framework share in order to refer to specific dockables.</p>
 </procedure>

 <procedure title="getTabText" id="getTabText">
-<p>`getTabText` provides the text that should be displayed on a tab when this dockable is in a `JTabbedPane`.</p>
+<p><code>getTabText</code> provides the text that should be displayed on a tab when this dockable is in a <code>JTabbedPane</code>.</p>
 <note>If the text displayed on the tab ever changes, the application must call <b>Docking.updateTabText</b> with the dockables persistentID to force the framework to update the text.
 This should be done anytime the text is changed, just in case the dockable is displaying in a JTabbedPane</note>
 </procedure>